A Mongol Rally 2014 retrospective.

 - Remember you are the inspiration here, and you are doing it for a good cause!
 You want people to really feel your excitement, passion, and dedication.

 - Make sure once your finish a challenge send an update to your donors.
 We learned that we got more donations after people viewed our updates, especially the videos.

-- Having a successful fundraising might seem easy, but actually takes a lot of hard work.
+- Having a successful fundraising campaign might seem easy, but actually takes a lot of hard work.
 Be persistent and inspirational.
 Be humble and sincere.

 All these fundraising challenges made our Mongol Rally trip even more meaningful and epic!
 Tackling these challenges gave us a very strong focus, provided us with stamina and broadened our horizons tremendously.
-The best Mongol Rally experiences for us were all the fantastic interactions and cultural exchange with the locals.
+The best Mongol Rally experiences for us were all the fantastic interactions and cultural exchanges with the locals.

 Even while taking a “vacation”, someone can give just a little something back.
-In the future everything we do may have a charitable component from every trip to every purchase we make.
+In the future, everything we do may have a charitable component from every trip to every purchase we make.
 The fact that the Mongol Rally is taking part in this fundamental shift in philanthropy makes blowing out your suspension on the deserted Mongolian steppe that much easier to do.